Find out how to analyse your running post-race data so you can train and race better in the future.

 1/ You will have used your Threshold Run pace to Determine Your Target Pace for your Race

-2/ In TrainingPeaks you can analyse your race by highlighting sections of your race.
+2/ In TrainingPeaks you can analyse your race by highlighting sections.

 The Intensity Factor also takes into consideration the elevation.
-Normalized Graded Pace (NGP) is where elevation is taken into consideration to produce a pace that is your equivalent if the route was flattened.
+Normalized Graded Pace (NGP) is where elevation is taken into account to produce a pace that is your equivalent if the route was flattened.

 The ratio of NGP to your Threshold Running Pace (in your settings) produces a relative Intensity Factor (IF).

-You may after an initial disappointment with your race time realize that you actually performed well on the day.
+You may after an initial disappointment with your race time realise that you actually performed well on the day.

 Using recent performance test scores, rather than assumptions will help you stay grounded in reality, giving you a far better idea of how you raced and how to improve in the future.

 - There are lots of uncontrollable variables that can significantly affect your race results.